BawdyAnarchist/quBSD/docs/Future_Development.md

-host is not getting its interface error system not working qb-edit -h not working exec.release -> final chflags can sometimes be a problem for non-existent (removed) datasets of disps cleanup qubsd-dhcpd should you update EXT_IF, INT_IF, and CLIENTS for the rt.ctx?
+host is not getting its interface error system not working qb-edit -h not working cleanup qubsd-dhcpd should you update EXT_IF, INT_IF, and CLIENTS for the rt.ctx?
 I dont think so, but it's still there in the runtime ctx files